motchy869/MathLib/README.md

 # motchyMathLib

-My hobby Math library includes Linear Algebra, Signal Processing and so on.
+My hobby math library includes Linear Algebra, Signal Processing and so on.

 ## 1. Prerequisites